scinfu/localio/README.md

 # ... rest of your Locfile ...
 ````

 We can skip generating keys for empty values with `:generate_empty_values => false`.
-By default, if omitted, keys wioutll be always created regardless of value.
+By default, if omitted, keys will be always created regardless of value.

 Example: